Spectral concentration and greedy k-clustering: From Spectral Concentration to Spectral Clustering

-To prove the item (iii) in the statement of the lemma, we need the following facts.
-For any symmetric matrix $X$, let $\eta_i(X)$ denote the $i$th largest eigenvalue of $X$.
-For any matrix $Y$, let $Y_{\row(i)}$ denote the $i$th row vector of $Y$.
+To prove Lemma~\ref{lem:sep}, we first give some definitions and introduce some useful tools.
+For any symmetric matrix $\mat{X}$, let $\eta_i(\mat{X})$ denote the $i$th largest eigenvalue of $\mat{X}$.
+For any (not necessarily square) matrix $\mat{Y}$, let $\mat{Y}_{\row(i)}$ denote the $i$th row vector of $\mat{Y}$.
+We will make use of the following pair of facts which are proved in~\ref{sec:facts}: